Hidden-Histories/Public-Resources/documentation/UsingPorPOIse_REF-Layer-POI-Properties.md

 .

    * **SLAM: Maximum Count** For each SLAM POI in your layer, you can add a new action that limits the number of times a copy of that POI will be placed into the environment.
      * Click the **New action** button.
-(The Action menu might say "Information message," but when you enter a number, it will change to "Value."
-This is a bug and will be fixed in the next update.)
      * Type **MaximumCount** into the **Parameter** field.
      * Set **IsActive to Yes**
      * Type the number of POIs you want to set into the **Value** field.
 In the example below, the layer will then set only two POIs.
+(The Action menu might say "Information message," but when you enter a number, it will change to "Value."
+This is a bug and will be fixed in the next update.)
-     * AR-vos then again goes through the list of POIs, placing one after the other as you tap on the planes - but only up to the maximum value for each POI.
+     * When you start the layer and tap on a plane grid, AR-vos then again goes through the list of POIs, placing one after the other as you tap - but only up to the maximum value for each POI.
-     * After it reaches the maximum values for each of the POIs, the "All Augments placed" message appears, and the plane grids disappear.
+     * After it reaches the maximum values *for each of the POIs,* the "All Augments placed" message appears, and the plane grids disappear.

 ![UsingPorPOIse_MaximumCount](images/UsingPorPOIse_MaximumCount_2.png)